5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 A two-column table that can "diff" the cards and update XP calculation (cost and total cumulative) as you change things around on the table.
 The plan is implied that you upgrade in order from top to bottom.

-Its primary objective is to export your finished plan to table-formatted Markdown which is difficult to normally type.
-Then you can paste it in ArkhamDB's deck guide to remember your upgrade plans on how the deck would survive in early scenarios and get to the final state.
+Its primary objective is to export your finished plan to table-formatted Markdown which is a disaster to normally type.
+Paste it in ArkhamDB's deck guide to remember your upgrade plans for future reference in-between scenarios what you were thinking while creating the deck, and perhaps make some deviations from the plan depending on your campaign state.

 This is for decks that uses the main section for level 0 starting cards and Side Deck section for all the upgrade cards.
 Sometimes you forgot which cards in the starting list are waiting to be removed long after creating it.
 Therefore just by importing that deck, you have every cards needed for both "from" and "to" columns for this planner since ArkhamDB exports both the main and side deck together.

+The formatting will closely emulate what is shown on the left section of your deck in ArkhamDB.
+(With class icons, coloring, XP pips, and hoverable.)
+So if you are writing a detailed deck guide for beginners, they can make visual connection to the decklist better as opposed to being generic blue hyperlinks.

 ## Staging Area